FSM transitional living Guidelines

 Freedom Seekers is not a dating service or a matchmaker.
 We require and encourage you to focus on God and your sobriety while in this ministry.
 We will not honor any ungodly relationships or any sexual immorality and have a zero-tolerance policy in this regard.

-For the first 90 days, you are required to surrender your cell phone and are not allowed to use any form of social media.
+For the first 30 days, you are required to surrender your cell phone.
 If you need to contact someone of importance or communicate with family, our leadership will allow calls at the FSM Center, within reason and at our discretion and approval.
+Once you receive your phone back you agree to install and keep Covenant Eyes and Life 360 on your phone while in the FSM program.

-For the first 60 days, there will be no overnight or weekend passes.
+For the first 30 days, there will be no overnight or weekend passes.
 You must be meeting all financial obligations before any passes are approved.
 You are to communicate your schedule and whereabouts daily.
-After 60 days you may submit a written request to include contact numbers, addresses and all details of travel and whereabouts.
+After 30 days you may submit a written request to include contact numbers, addresses, and all details of travel and whereabouts.
 We reserve the right to not approve any pass if we determine or do not feel the conditions are safe.
 We strongly recommend that you separate yourself from all unhealthy, relationships, and temptations.

 Our properties are tobacco-free.
 If you use tobacco, please do so in designated areas.